microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/bookingquestionassignment.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This contains set of custom questions associated with a particular service
+This contains set of custom questions associated with a particular service.

 ## Properties
 |Property|Type|Description|